Veronica1269/School_District_Analysis/README.md

 In conclusion, the changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are:

 - The passing percentage for math exam at Thomas High School is decreased
-- The total number of students passing reading exam at Thomas High School is decreased
+- The number of students passing reading exam at Thomas High School is decreased
-- The overall passing rate for Thomas High School is decreased
+- The overall passing percentage for Thomas High School is decreased
 - The average math score is increased a little